ruiding-code/Workout-Buddies/README.md

 # Workout-Buddies
-An online platform connecting fitness enthusiasts to their ideal workout buddies
+An online platform connecting fitness enthusiasts with their ideal workout buddies